 Serviceberry

 This is a tough and beautiful native tree!
 Utah Serviceberries grow in canyons, stream edges, and ridges of the Southwest.
 They need just 10-20″ of water a year to thrive.
 Native Americans used the fruits in many different meals.
 If you live in the southwest, this is a special, beautiful tree to plant.

-Where can I find native Serviceberries?
+Where can I find a native serviceberry?

-Here are four sourcing ideas for finding native Serviceberries:
+Here are four sourcing ideas for finding native serviceberries:

+Serviceberry